More about the Poison Center

 The center was established officially by the State Legislature of Arizona in April 1980 to provide lifesaving services to the citizens of Arizona.
 Located in Tucson at the University of Arizona and administratively directed by the College of Pharmacy, the center is certified by the American Association of Poison Control Centers.

-The center includes an array of specialists and experts who handle more than 150 calls per day:
+The center includes an array of specialists and experts who handle approximately 150 calls per day:

 - clinical pharmacists and certified poison information speclialists